Is Guatemala Safe? Advice for Solo Travelers in Guatemala

 Did You Get Travel Insurance Yet?

-So chances are you are in the same position and wondering “Is Guatemala safe?”
-After living there for 9 months I can say with 100% security it is safe to visit Guatemala.
-In fact, it is one of the most welcoming and friendly places I have ever visited.
-I’m sure you will love Guatemala just as much as I did if you decide to travel there and enjoy all of the best things to do in Guatemala.
+By now, you’re probably in my position, wondering, “How dangerous is Guatemala?”
+After living there for nine months, I can say with 100% security, it is safe to visit Guatemala.
+It is one of the most welcoming and friendly places I‘ve visited.
+I’m sure you will love Guatemala just as much as I did if you travel there and enjoy all the best things to do in Guatemala.

-In this post, I am going to cover 7 key safety issues for solo female travelers visiting Guatemala, but really it’s good general safety advice for anyone traveling anywhere.
+I share essential safety tips for solo female travelers visiting Guatemala in this post.
+These tips also apply to anyone traveling anywhere worldwide.
 So, is Guatemala safe?
-If you do these things, yes.
+If you do these things, yes!

 1. Don’t travel at night

-2. Don’t walk along in the early morning or in the evening
+2. Don’t walk alone in the early morning or evening

 3. Avoid early morning buses